Dageus/homelab/docs/README.md

 This started as a side project since one of my family members wanted to sell their computer, and I offered to keep it for free if I made it useful.

-This then led me down a rabbit hole where I found out I actually have a passion for Systems Administration and had fun like I've never had before.
+This then led me down a rabbit hole where I found out I actually have a passion for Systems Administration and DevOps.

 ## Computer specs